Separation and Loss

 Separation, Immigration, and Developmental Trauma in the Lives of Children and Families

-In this webinar, you will meet Soledad, a 14-year-old girl who has recently been released from her first psychiatric hospitalization after an attempted suicide.
+Shows Soledad, a 14-year-old girl who has recently been released from her first psychiatric hospitalization after an attempted suicide.
 Soledad is the oldest of five children.
-Currently, she lives with two of her siblings in a foster home while her other two younger siblings were sent to a different home.
-Soledad’s mother was detained by ICE after physically attacking Soledad during what seemed to be a psychotic episode.
-Soledad is worried about her mother and her two younger siblings, whom she has not seen since they separated.
+She lives with two of her siblings in a foster home while her other siblings were sent to a different house.
+Soledad’s mother was detained after physically attacking Soledad during what seemed to be a psychotic episode.
+Soledad worries about her mother and two younger siblings, whom she has not seen since they separated.
 This is Soledad’s first session scheduled by her welfare worker.

-A Young Black Man’s Dilemmas: Loss, Loyalty, and Family Relationships
+A Young Man’s Dilemmas: Loss, Loyalty, and Family Relationships

 Post Session Q&A: “Reactions & Feedback”